spring-media/Carlos/README.md

 With the second call, the behavior will stop.

-Keep in mind that this functionality is not supported by the WatchOS 2 framework `CarlosWatch.framework`.
+Keep in mind that this functionality is not yet supported by the WatchOS 2 framework `CarlosWatch.framework` and by the Mac OS X framework `CarlosMac.framework` framework neither.

 ### Creating custom levels